 ABC Adoption Services has been providing services to adoptive families in Virginia since 1993.
 ABC is fully licensed in the state of Virginia and is also Hague accredited.
-In 2005, ABC became a subsidiary of Carolina Adoption Services (CAS), providing Virginia families with additional expertise and resources to help navigate both international and domestic adoption home studies.
+In 2005, ABC became a subsidiary of Carolina Adoption Services (CAS).

-Our Virginia Social Work Coordinator, Heather Gordon, is the contact person for families interested in home study services.
-We work with families adopting through CAS as well as families working towards placement with international and domestic agencies around the country.
+Our Virginia Social Work Coordinator, Heather Gordon, is the contact person for families interested in VA home study services.
+ABC has highly experienced, professional contract social workers across the state to assist you in negotiating the intricacies of both international and domestic adoptions.
+We work with families adopting through CAS as well as families working towards placement with agencies around the country.
 Our goal is to help your dreams of family come true through adoption.

 A home study is designed to help your social worker learn more about your ability to parent and provide a stable home, to teach you about adoption and its affect on children and families, and to prepare you to parent a child whose experiences and history are very different from your own.
 Everyone who hopes to adopt must have an approved home study.
-The process can take from six weeks to three months.
+The process takes three months on average.
 A social worker will need to make at least one visit to your home.
 The typical number of meetings with the social worker is 4-6.

 Items You May Need for a Virginia Home Study

 Specific requirements for home studies vary by state, country and agency.
 The following items are commonly required during the home study process:

 - Certified copies of vital records (View the Checklist)